Skip to main content

 Docker tags

-Each released Docker image should should be tagged with it’s version number such that for release x.y.z, the image should have tags x, x.y, and x.y.z, with the first two tags potentially being moved from a previous image.
+Each released Docker image should be tagged with its version number such that for release x.y.z, the image should have tags x, x.y, and x.y.z, with the first two tags potentially being moved from a previous image.
 Just as a Git tag x.y.z immutably points to a commit hash, the Docker tag, x.y.z should immutably point to an image hash.

 Build process